Common Financial Aid Questions for Undergraduates

 You must be enrolled in at least a half-time status to be eligible for financial aid assistance.

 Yes, if you receive an outside grant or scholarship or a third-party payment you must report the type and amount to the OSFS online through your MyAccess account.
 Under federal law and university policy, we must consider these resources and may be required to revise your financial aid award.
-Your outside scholarships will be used to reduce or eliminate first your family financial responsibility, if applicable, then your student loans or federal work study before any adjustment is made to your Georgetown scholarship.
+You should contact your representative in the OSFS to discuss how your outside scholarship will impact your aid.

 The Internal Revenue Service (IRS) may consider some forms of financial aid taxable.
 Under current federal law, the amount of a student’s total scholarships/fellowships that exceed the cost of tuition, fees, books, supplies and equipment is generally considered by the IRS to be taxable income.
 Information about what to report to the IRS and how to report it can be found on the IRS website and in the IRS tax topic #421.